NGluon: A Package to Calculate One-loop Multi-gluon Amplitudes

 \section{Conclusions}

 We have presented a purely numerical implementation of one-loop $n$-gluon amplitudes.
 The implementation makes use of the generalised unitarity method developed recently by various groups.
 We have performed extensive checks on the numerical accuracy as well as the performance with respect to the computing time.
 The program has passed all these checks, is easy to use and shows a good behaviour with respect to the evaluation speed.
 We believe that the program can be used to obtain reliable predictions for the LHC.
 To the best of our knowledge the program is the only available public code which allows the numerical evaluation of arbitrary $n$-gluon one-loop amplitudes without requiring additional external input.
 Apart from the physical application, the package may serve as a reference implementation for future developments.
-In particular, it should be straightforward to extend to full QCD processes.
-The trivial extension to include also fermionic loops is foreseen for a future release.
+In particular, it would be extremely useful to extend to full QCD processes.
+The extension to include fermionic loops is foreseen for the next major release.